joshhornby/joshhornby.github.io/_posts/2025-06-16-scepticism-to-collaboration-with-llms.md

     lastmod: 2025-06-16 T19:00:00+01:00
 ---

-Modern LLMs are already reshaping software practice, whether we like it or not.
-I began wary of the promise of instant productivity, yet have arrived at a somewhat surprising conclusion: LLMs are most valuable when we treat them as colleagues and require the same discipline we expect of ourselves.
+Modern LLMs are already influencing software practice, whether we like it or not.
+I began unsure of the promise of instant productivity, yet have arrived at a somewhat surprising conclusion: LLMs are most valuable when we treat them as partners and require the same discipline we expect of ourselves.

 ## The path from doubt to discipline

 - **Initial scepticism** - Early outputs were incorrect and sometimes comically wrong.
 For example, changing the framework source code, or using functions that simply don't exist.
-- **Enchantment phase** - The model felt magical until I inspected the diff.
+- **Magic phase** - The model felt magical until I inspected the diff.
 The code compiled, yet violated naming conventions and hid edge-case bugs.
 - **Reframing** - I stopped issuing commands and started a dialogue.
 The model became a well-read but inexperienced pair programmer.

-That shift transformed the tool from a novelty toy to a partner.
+That shift transformed the tool from a gimmick to a partner.

 ## An experimentation loop that works